Grangemouth Refinery: Choice of location

-Simple Refinery: 1924-1939
+Simple refinery: 1924–1939

-The Refinery operated from 1924 to 1939 at a throughput of 360,000 tonnes per year.
+The refinery operated from 1924 to 1939 at a throughput of 360,000 tonnes per year.
 It was then forced to shut down between 1939 and 1946 by World War II and the resulting drying up of crude feedstock imports.
-When operations recommenced in 1946, the refinery underwent a number of major expansion programmes.
+When operations recommenced in 1946, the refinery underwent several major expansion programmes.

-Petrochemical complex: 1946-1975
+Petrochemical complex: 1946–1975

 In the 1940s the Distiller's Company Ltd were investigating synthetic processes for the production of alcohol, to replace the traditional fermentation process using molasses and so resolve issues with unreliability of supply and the associated cost fluctuations.
 This business need combined with BP's interest in petrochemical development resulted in 1947 in the formation of a joint company, British Hydrocarbon Chemicals Ltd.

-The new company located its site adjacent the existing BP Grangemouth Refinery, utilising available feedstock from the refinery byproduct streams.
+The new company located its site adjacent the existing BP Grangemouth Refinery, using available feedstock from the refinery byproduct streams.
 This petrochemical plant was commissioned in 1951, the first in Europe.